stackup-wallet/stackup-bundler/README.md

 # Getting started

-A modular Go implementation of an ERC-4337 Bundler.
+A fast, reliable, and modular Go implementation of an ERC-4337 Bundler.

 # Running an instance